Verlinde algebra: Verlinde formula

 where $S^*$ is the component-wise complex conjugate of $S$.

+These two formulas are equivalent because under appropriate normalization the S-matrix of every modular tensor category can be made unitary, and the S-matrix entry $S_{0\sigma }$ is equal to the quantum dimension of $\sigma$.

 Twisted equivariant K-theory

 If G is a compact Lie group, there is a rational conformal field theory whose primary fields correspond to the representations λ of some fixed level of loop group of G. For this special case Freed, Hopkins & Teleman (2001) showed that the Verlinde algebra can be identified with twisted equivariant K-theory of G.